supermiguelon2019/my-mindcraft-ce-pro-max/README.md

 3. Rename `keys.example.json` to `keys.json` and fill in your API keys (you only need one).
 The desired model is set in `andy.json` or other profiles.
 For other models refer to the table below.

-4. In terminal/command prompt, run `npm install` from the installed directory.
+4. In terminal/command prompt, run `npm install` from the installed directory or install.bat/sh file.
 (Note: If `naudiodon` fails to build and you don't need STT, you can usually proceed.)

 5. Start a minecraft world and open it to LAN on localhost port `55916`

-6. Run `node main.js` from the installed directory
+6. Run `node main.js` from the installed directory or the run.bat/sh file

 If you encounter issues, check the [FAQ](/FAQ.md) or find support on [discord](https://discord.gg/mp73p35dzC).
 If that fails, you can [create an issue](https://github.com/mindcraft-ce/mindcraft-ce/issues/new).

 ## Model Customization

-You can configure project details in `settings.js`.
+You can configure project details in `settings.js` and in the GUI.
 [See file.](settings.js)

 You can configure the agent's name, model, and prompts in their profile like `andy.json` with the `model` field.
 For comprehensive details, see [Model Specifications](#model-specifications).